-Answer to Everything: Understand the Nature of Talk
+The Answer to Everything is Understanding the Nature of Talk

 Summary = See below

 Condensed News = See below

 Talk is what keeps men asleep.
 Anything w/ physical reality to it can be taught w/o words.
 Not so all non-physical pursuits of man.
 Cultural experts are driven to continually invoke and refer to previous authority.
 Intangible-realm experts must advertise their expertise: not so physically-based expertise.